opensearch-project/project-website/_community_members/karenx.md

 redirect_from: '/authors/karenx/'
 ---

 **Karen Xu** is a Staff Software Engineer on the Search Platform team at Uber.
-She pioneered the development of gRPC and Protobuf support within OpenSearch, and serves as a maintainer of OpenSearch core, opensearch-api-specification, and opensearch-protobufs.
+She pioneered the development of gRPC and Protobuf support within OpenSearch and serves as a maintainer of the OpenSearch core, `opensearch-api-specification`, and `opensearch-protobufs` repositories.